Skip to main content Skip to footer

 Pacific Frameworks

-The Nōku te Ao strategy is grounded in Kaupapa Māori - so the work we do speaks to kaupapa Māori principles in some way.
+The Nōku te Ao strategy is grounded in kaupapa Māori - so the work we do speaks to kaupapa Māori principles in some way.
 We do this to ensure that our work to end mental distress discrimination is equitable and benefits everyone in Aotearoa, and to be the best Te Tiriti o Waitangi partners that we can be.

-The Foundation or the Floor of the Fale: (Aiga (Samoan), Kopu Tangata (Cook Islands), Kainga (Tonga), Magafaoa (Niue), Family)
+The Foundation or the Floor of the Fale: Aiga (Samoan), Kopu Tangata (Cook Islands), Kainga (Tonga), Magafaoa (Niue)/Family

-How this framework can be used in your project:
+How this framework can be used in your project

 The Roof (Culture)

-Represents cultural values and beliefs which shelter the family for life.
+This represents cultural values and beliefs which shelter the family for life.
 Culture is dynamic and is constantly evolving and adapting.
 In New Zealand, culture includes the culture of New Zealand-raised Pacific people as well as those Pacific people born and raised in the islands.

-How this framework can be used in your project:
+How this framework can be used in your project

 Four Pou